 Giving Back to the Community

-She is a vital member of the Deaf community raising the most funds for a charity ever in a single event on TV, on the American Celebrity Apprentice.
-A total of $986,000 which then Donald Trump donated an additional $14,000 to make it an even million!
+She is a vital member of the Deaf community, raising the most funds for a charity ever in a single event on TV, on the American Celebrity Apprentice.
+A total of $986,000, and then Donald Trump donated an additional $14,000 to make it an even million!
 She is also the American Civil Liberties Union celebrity ambassador for disability rights.

-She enjoys a sense of humour about her deafness: “Often I’m talking to people through my speaker phone, and after 10 minutes or so they say, “Wait a minute, Marlee, how can you hear me?”
-They forget I have an interpreter there who is signing to me as they talk.
+She enjoys a sense of humour about her deafness: “Often I’m talking to people through my speaker phone, and after 10 minutes or so, they say, “Wait a minute, Marlee, how can you hear me?”
+They forget I have an interpreter there who signs with me as they talk.
 So I say, “You know what?
 I can hear on Wednesdays.”

 This Is Only The Start